 He says, “Financial viability of blockchain is hindered by two things, the perception that blockchain is cryptocurrency and the volume of failed startups that have tried to use blockchain as a gimmick to differentiate themselves from other business models."

-Changing the Optics For many people, blockchain, cryptocurrencies and Bitcoin are one and the same thing.
+For many people, blockchain, cryptocurrencies and Bitcoin are one and the same thing.
 This points to a need for public education to enable the masses differentiate between these three terminologies.

 "Many people view blockchain's financial viability through the lens of Bitcoin and it's roller coaster price ride.
 To address blockchain technology financial viability, leaders of blockchain have to change the optics of blockchain by distancing itself from cryptocurrency and loudly celebrating the successful companies that use blockchain,” Lopez notes.